 For an account on the Department's own network you should complete the Application for Computer Resources form included in your induction pack, and bring it to the first practical class.
-If this is not possible, please consult the support team (user accounts), Room 142, 83589.
-If you experience difficulties in using any of the machines or networks, please send electronic mail to support@cs The following notes are to help you to complete your Application for Computer Resources.
+If this is not possible, please consult the support team (user accounts), Room 142, Tel: 83589

+If you experience difficulties in using any of the machines or networks, please send electronic mail to support@cs.ox.ac.uk

+The following notes are to help you to complete your Application for Computer Resources.